 - Industrial Case Account 2014 | Pascal, Elena

-- Trager-Cowan, Carol (Principal Investigator) Hourahine, Benjamin (Co-investigator) Pascal, Elena (Research Co-investigator)
+- Trager-Cowan, Carol (Principal Investigator) Hourahine, Ben (Co-investigator) Pascal, Elena (Research Co-investigator)

 - BTG: GlaMM Workshops

-- Hourahine, Benjamin (Co-investigator) Johnston, Karen (Principal Investigator) Nicholls, William (Co-investigator)
+- Cheung, David (Principal Investigator) Hourahine, Ben (Co-investigator) Johnston, Karen (Principal Investigator) Nicholls, William (Co-investigator)

 - GlaMM (Glasgow Multiscale Modelling) is a group that aims to improve connections between modellers in various departments in Strathclyde and the Glasgow area universities.
 The BTG grant enabled GlaMM to set up a series of workshops, based in Strathclyde University during the spring term of 2014, focusing on topics aligned with selected TIC themes.
 The meeting topics were: Solar Cells and Intelligent Lighting, Water Treatment and Management, and Bionanotechnology.
 The workshops each aimed to